JRasmusBm/git-workshop/01_basic_git_config.md

 #
 # Include a link to the ticket, if any.
 #
-# Add co-authors if you worked on this code with others:
+# Add co-authors if we worked on this code with others:
 #
 # Co-authored-by: Full Name <email@example.com>
 # Co-authored-by: Full Name <email@example.com>